Stravaiger Poetry

 Mirkenin maijestie o firmament abune

-Revealit noo, the richt brawest o starny nichts
+Revealit noo, the richt brawest o starnie nichts

 That gangs alang wi a wee sangbirds feenal e'en tuin